gautam678/Pix2Depth/README.md

 Place the downloaded file in the folder data/

-For the lazy: run download_nyu_dataset.sh to automatically download the data and save in seperate folders.
+For the lazy: run download_nyu_dataset.sh to automatically download the dataset.
+Run  `save_all_images.py` to store the images in seperate folders.

 ## Required Packages
 * Keras